SMIC-ComputerClub/4-Wheeled-Car/README.md

 -Materials are being chosen and ordered off Taobao

--Learned how to control blinking LED using Arduino
+-Learned how to control blinking LED

 ##Week 3 & 4
 -All Arduino parts have arrived

 -Beginning to experiment with more complex aspects of Arduino

+##Week 5+
+-finally figured out what a breadboard does
+-Learned how to fade LED